-Sometimes you can find a Santoku knife with a edge of blade less than 10 degrees from one side (only the Kataba edge is used), which is probably more difficult to use and require additional skills.
-But as a result it gives very thin slices that are very common in traditional Japanese cuisine.
+Sometimes you can find a Santoku knife with an edge of blade less than 10 degrees from one side (only the Kataba edge is used), which is probably more difficult to use and require additional skills.
+But as a result, it gives very thin slices that are very common in traditional Japanese cuisine.

 To be strong enough, genuine Santoku knives made from Damascus steel, typically use 50 or more layers of steel, which are then forged to produce a high-quality blade.

 The Santoku cutting technique is a movement from back-up to down-front that provides a more linear cutting edge.